Table of Contents

 1. Creating new products and services

 Especially when you’re a startup, there’s nothing more exciting than getting your first product out on the market.
 But it’s easy to get stuck, focusing all your efforts on selling your first product rather than thinking of what else you could provide for your customers.
-It can be scary to invest time and resources into creating a new product, especially taking into account that startups have limited budget.
+It can be scary to invest time and resources into creating a new product, especially taking into account that startups have limited budgets.
 Yet, by investing your resources and the resources of the third parties into creating something new, that you know will bring value to your community.
 This move may help you increase your profits and create buzz around you.

 2. Innovating old products and services